Melina Mercouri: Minister for Culture (1981–1989)

 In 1983, during the first Greek presidency of the Council of the European Union, Mercouri invited the Ministers for Culture of the other nine member states of the European Union at Zappeion, in order to increase the people's cultural awareness, since there was not any reference to cultural questions in the Treaty of Rome, which led to the establishment of formal sessions between the Ministers of Culture of the European Union.

 During the second presidency of Greece in 1988, she supported the cooperation between Eastern Europe and the European Union, which was finally implemented one year later with the celebration of the Month of Culture in Eastern countries.

-Mercouri commissioned a study for the integration of all the archaeological sites of Athens to create a traffic-free archaeological park to promote the Greek culture.
+Mercouri commissioned a study to integrate all the archaeological sites of Athens to create a traffic-free archaeological park to promote the Greek culture.
 She introduced free access to museums and archaeological sites for Greek citizens, organized a series of exhibitions of Greek cultural heritage and modern Greek art worldwide, supported the restoration of buildings of special architectural interest and the completion of the Athens Concert Hall, and backed the establishment of the Museum of Byzantine culture in Thessaloniki.

 In June 1986, Melina Mercouri spoke at the Oxford Union, the debating society, on the matter of the Parthenon Marbles and whether they should remain in London or be returned to Greece.
 She argued passionately for the Marbles' reunification.
 She said the Marbles are more to Greece than just works of art: they are an essential element of Greek heritage, which ties directly into cultural identity.
 She said: "You must understand what the Parthenon Marbles mean to us.
 They are our pride.
 They are our sacrifices.
 They are our noblest symbol of excellence.
 They are a tribute to the democratic philosophy.
 They are our aspirations and our name.
 They are the essence of Greekness."

-Minister for Culture: 1993–1994
+Minister for Culture (1993–1994)

 In the legislative elections of November 1989, PASOK lost and Mercouri was elected a member of the Hellenic Parliament and remained a member of the party's Executive Bureau.
 In 1990, she was a candidate for Mayor of Athens but she was defeated by Antonis Tritsis.

 After PASOK's win in the election of 1993, she was reappointed to the Ministry for Culture.
 Her major goals in this brief second term in office were: to create a cultural park in the Aegean Sea in order to protect and enhance the environment and civilization of the Aegean Islands, and to link culture with education at all education levels, introducing a system of post-training of teachers.